BCUC approval process

 The Eagle Mountain - Woodfibre Gas Pipeline project, with proposed work to take place between Squamish and Coquitlam, received its EAO certificate on August 9, 2016.
 The Tilbury project filed its detailed project description with the EAO on September 8, 2021.

 Projects may be subject to a federal impact assessment by the Impact Assessment Agency of Canada (IAAC), if they meet certain thresholds.
 The IAAC is a federal body accountable to the Minister of Environment and Climate Change.
 It delivers impact assessments that look at both positive and negative environmental, economic, social and health impacts of potential projects.

 For the proposed Tilbury project, the Minister of Environment and Climate Change has approved the province’s request for substitution of the impact assessment.
 This means the BC EAO will lead the assessment on behalf of IAAC.

-Permits may also be required from agencies including the BC Oil and Gas Commission, municipalities and regional districts, government agencies and other utility operators such as BC Hydro or TELUS.
+Permits may also be required from agencies including the BC Energy Regulator, municipalities and regional districts, government agencies and other utility operators such as BC Hydro or TELUS.
 We work closely with these groups when needed.